Jean-Bédel Bokassa: Imprisonment, release and death

 On 29 February 1988, Kolingba demonstrated his opposition to capital punishment by voiding the death penalty against Bokassa and commuted his sentence to life in prison in solitary confinement, and the following year reduced the sentence to twenty years.
 With the return of democracy to the CAR in 1993, Kolingba declared a general amnesty for all prisoners as one of his final acts as president, and Bokassa was released on 1 August 1993.

 Bokassa remained in the CAR for the rest of his life.
-In 1996, as his health declined, he proclaimed himself the Thirteenth Apostle and claimed to have secret meetings with the Pope John Paul II.
+In 1996, as his health declined, he proclaimed himself the Thirteenth Apostle and claimed to have secret meetings with Pope John Paul II.
 Bokassa died of a heart attack on 3 November 1996 at his home in Bangui at the age of 75.
 He had seventeen wives, one of whom was Marie-Reine Hassen, and a reported fifty children, including Jean-Serge Bokassa, Jean-Bédel Bokassa Jr. and Kiki Bokassa.